UCLALibrary/feed_sinai/README.md

 ### Installing

-For development, clone the repository and use poetry to set up the virtualenv:
+For development, clone the repository and use uv to set up the virtualenv:

 ```
 git clone git@github.com:UCLALibrary/feed_sinai.git
 cd feed_sinai
-pipx install poetry
+pipx install uv
-poetry self add poetry-git-version-plugin
-poetry install
+uv sync
 ```

 Then, to activate the virtualenv: